ioannismesionis/ioannismesionis.github.io/_posts/2022-02-04-linear-regression-demolished.md

 ---

 The goal of *Regression* is to model the relationship between some input data with a continuous-valued target (response variable).
-Mathematically speaking, regression is a mapping of a D-dimensional vector $x$ with a real continuous target $y$
+Mathematically speaking, regression is a mapping of a D-dimensional vector $x$ with a real continuous target $y$.

 - **Training data**: $$N$$ training examples of a $D$-dimensional input data.